 What Happens to Solar Power When Batteries Are Full?
 (With Solution)

 Solar power has revolutionized the energy landscape, offering a sustainable and renewable source of electricity.
-To avoid wasting the abundant, renewable energy created by solar power generators, it is important to understand how to efficiently store and use this energy.
-While solar power batteries can store electricity generated from these generators, many wonder what happens when those batteries are full and their capacity has been reached.
+However, this abundant, renewable energy may not be efficiently stored and used if your solar panels produce too much electricity.
+While solar power batteries can store electricity generated from these generators, many wonder what happens when those batteries are full.
 Does all of that free, clean energy go to waste or are there other methods available to capture and recycle this extra energy so you don't lose out on its potential usage?

 In this article, we'll explore the dynamics of surplus solar energy and how it is managed when storage batteries reach their maximum capacity.
 So, without further ado, let's delve into the mechanisms that come into play and uncover the possibilities of redirecting excess energy as well as practical ways to balance the generating and storing capabilities.

-When solar batteries are full, the battery has used up all its capacity, which means no more solar energy from the panels can be stored.
+When solar batteries are full, the battery has used up all its capacity, which means no more solar energy from the panels can be stored and batteries stop charging.
 In this case, overcharging has the potential to damage the battery, which is when the inverter and the charge controller begin to play their parts.
-They handle the excess energy in the following ways:
+They handle the excess energy differently in the following two situations:

 How to Make Use of Excess Solar Power When Batteries Are Full?

-According to previous explanations, there are basically two things you can do with the excess energy: push it back to the panel and waste it, or try to make good use of it.
-Needless to say, wasting is always an undesirable choice, and un-green too.
+According to previous explanations, there are basically two things you can do with the excess energy: waste it, or try to make good use of it.
+Needless to say, wasting is always an undesirable choice, and ungreen too.
 Here are some practical ideas for utilizing this extra energy.

 Sending the surplus energy back into the electrical grid is a feasible choice too.
 This not only preserves energy for common use, but can also earn credits for homeowners, potentially saving them future electrical bills.